dolthub/docs/content/interfaces/python.md

 dolt.push('origin', 'master')
 ```

-If the database has already been cloned your end via the CLI you can instead do
+If the database has already been cloned on your end via the CLI you can instead do

 ```python
 from doltpy.cli import Dolt